 And you know what?
 That was the best thing I could have done.

-The more time I spent learning what computers are and what they can do, the better I was getting at learning programming altogether.
+The more time I spent learning what computers are and what they can do, the easier things started to feel.

 But do I really need to?

 Well, not really.
 But if you want to save time and feel confident in your skills, understanding computer science is the smartest thing you can do right now.

 Learning programming without knowing any computer science is like learning how to drive and not knowing what happens when you turn the steering wheel.

 I mean, you’ll learn it eventually, bit by bit.
 But it’s a better idea to take the time to learn it now before you sit down in that driver’s seat.

 Here are my most popular computer science guides you may want to check out:

 - Computer Science Fundamentals: What Is a Computer?